NCAS-CMS/cms-website/_archer2/os-upgrade.md

 ## Ported suites

+The following suites have been updated and tested following the OS Upgrade.

 | UM version | Suite id | Description | Branches + Note |
 | --- | --- | --- | --- |
 | 11.1 | u-be303 | UKESM1.0 AMIP | |